k4u5h4L/Chatterz/README.md

 -   [x] Real time one-to-one messaging

+-   [x] Messages sync: saves and let's you chat using any device!

+-   [x] Automatic real-time sentiment recognition of the messages of the other person

 -   [x] Integrated calendar inside the messaging app

 -   [x] Integrated notes saving in the chats